• Skip to primary navigation

 The science bit

-Warm water is less dense than cold water because the heat source excites the water molecules making them move faster, when they bang into each other they bounce away making the distance between them further.
+Warm water is less dense than cold water because the heat source excites the water molecules, making them move faster.
+When they bang into each other, they bounce away making the distance between them greater and the density less.

 Safety Notice